rali-udem/json-rnc/README.md

 *Command line arguments*

+- *-sl* or *--slurp* : consider the input file as a single JSON object
 - *-s* or *--split* : if multiple JSON objects are on a single line or if a JSON spans multiple lines, the validator will split and merge them before validation.
 This argument is set by default if the source file has a `.json` extension.
 - *-id* : objects that do not conform to the schema are usually identified by their line number in the file.
 If another field or sequence of fields could prove more useful as identification, it can be specified as the value for the `-id` optional flag.
 Its value is a list of keys each separated by a slash (e.g. `'_id/$oid'`) ([JSON Pointer][] notation).
 When the '-id' flag is given, the validator will check that ids are not repeated within the whole file.
 - *-st* or *--stats* : at the end of execution, output the number of occurrences of each error message